February 14, 2009

 This photo shows just how much spackling was required.

-Once the joint compound set, the walls were sanded a second time -- this time with 100 grit -- to smooth
+Once the joint compound set, the walls were sanded a second time -- this time with 100 grit --

 and ready for priming, while the foreground wall still requires sanding.